 Policies should be implemented setting out requirements, processes, and timescales for patch management.
 It is important to consider all systems within your organisation.
 We frequently see these examples of systems that are not effectively patched;

-Recommendations towards security best practice for your specific environment will be made for each issue identified.
+Security best practice recommendations are made which are tailored to your specific environment.
 This knowledge should be used to ensure that any future projects are built with security in mind and security best practices are adhered to.
 Where penetration tests frequently highlight similar issues across different environments, it may be appropriate to consider an underlying cause, such as reliance on a software version or a lack of appropriate training for IT staff who are unfamiliar with a certain technology.

 Finally, we advise our clients to perform retesting once issues have been resolved.
 This process shall confirm whether the remediation of identified vulnerabilities in the penetration testing report has been effective, or whether further work is required to fully resolve the issue.
 We often suggest regular (bi-annual or annual) testing of critical or frequently changing environments, as this will detect issues that arise because of new vulnerabilities or changes.

 If you have any concerns about your IT security and would like to talk to us, get in touch today.

 The Open Web Application Security Project (OWASP) is a not-for-profit organisation that aims, through community-led open-source projects, to improve the security of web-based software.
 OWASP…